Proxies as per Section 105 of the Companies Act 2013

 Who is entitled to nominate a proxy?

-Member of the company who has the right to attend or vote at a meeting of the company shall possess the right to nominate another person on his behalf as a proxy (or a representative) to attend and to vote in the meeting.
+As per Section 105 of Companies Act 2013, every member of the company who has the right to attend or vote at a meeting of the company shall possess the right to nominate another person on his behalf as a proxy (or a representative) to attend and to vote in the meeting.
 There is no prior desideratum for a proxy that he has to be a member of the company.
-In certain cases where the company is dealing with charitable objects or companies that are not registered under profit-making as per the act’s given provisions, a proxy needs to be a member of the company.

 The stipulated time duration for the deposit of proxy forms